 Why update your theme

-Updating gives you access to:
+Updating to the Classic theme gives you access to:

 Actively maintained and continuously updated themes